threefoldfoundation/tft-stellar/scripts/conversion/readme.md

 ## Check the status for all migrations

+This requires an up to date deauthorizations.txt and issued.txt file.

 ```sh
 ./check.py
 ```

 ## check the status for a single migration

+This requires an up to date deauthorizations.txt and issued.txt file.

 ```sh
 ./checksingle.py <tfchainadress>